Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Reducing the Complexity of a Fake Surface

-\ \\ Case 5 \\ As in Figure \ref{fig:4+4}, do the operation with the blue disk along the thick edges.
-The other disk will be changed to a disk with 2 vertices.
-We can reduce the surface using 1 and 2.
-When the red disk has the trivial $T$-bundle, since the operation with the blue disk will not change the triviality of disks, the second disk will be changed to a disk with no more than 3 vertices and trivial $T$-bundle.
-We can do the reduction using Case 1.
+The two possible configurations for Case 5 are shown in Figure~\ref{fig:4+4}.
+We apply the trivial embedded disk move to the blue disk along the thickened edges.
+The red disk will be changed to a disk with 2 vertices, allowing us to reduce the complexity using Case 1 or 2.
+If the red disk has a trivial $T$-bundle, the two edges on which the disks intersect can be adjacent.
+This is because the trivial embedded disk move will not change the triviality of disks, and in the case of adjacent edges, the second disk will become a disk with no more than 3 vertices and trivial $T$-bundle.
+Thus we can reduce the complexity using Case 1.

-\ \\ Case 6 \\ According to Case 5, we can assume that the $T$-bundles of the involved disks except the first one are not trivial.
-For the case in Figure \ref{fig:4+4+51}, we do the operation with the blue disk $[1,2,3,4]$ along edge 2,4.
-And we get two embedded disks, one of which has 3 vertices.
-They share exactly one edge.
-Actually this can be obtained from the direct computation.
-Then we can do the reduction using Case 4.
-Similar with the case in Figure \ref{fig:4+4+52}.